darshan-k-s/pesticide-sprayer-arm/README.md

        * The camera streams:
            * RGB images for leaf and obstacle classifications.
            * Depth frams for 3D localisation.
-       * Ensure the camera is securely mounted, movment of the caemra will invalidate calibration.
+       * Ensure the camera is securely mounted, movement of the camera will invalidate calibration.
   * Arduino UNO
        * Controls vacuum and spray motors.
        * Communicates with the robot via UART and a customn ROS2 Client/Server.
        * The provided Arduino code must be uploaded to the board prior to operation

 2. Environment Variables and Configuration files **ROS2 Environment**
   * Source ROS2 before launching
   ```bash
   source install/setup.bash